yezyilomo/django-restql/docs/querying_data.md

         ...
     ]
     ```
-    Yo you can see that all fields have appeared as specified on `fields = ["id", "title", "author"]` on BookSerializer class.
+    You can see that all fields have appeared as specified on `fields = ["id", "title", "author"]` on BookSerializer class.

 ### query kwarg